 Work with people who come recommended

-I work with people who come with a recommendation from others I know who have used their services, and I don’t recommend people whom I haven’t tried their services.
+I work with people who come with a recommendation from others who have used their services, and I don’t recommend people if I haven’t tried their services.

 If you are thinking of starting a business, then start.
 You have the knowledge you need right now if you are passionate about what you have to offer and are willing to learn.